elpsychicmustache/TimeZoner/README.md

 To do so, run `pip install -r requirements.txt` from the project's root directory.

 ## How to use this project in your own builds
-The file 'src/timezones.py' contains the timezones based on standard or daylight savings time.
+The file 'src/timezones.py' contains the ZoneInfo objects (which are used to create conversions).

-To add a new timezone, please enter it by copying the other examples, but ensure you are setting hours= in respect to MDT (daylight) or MST (standard).
-For example, let us assume there is a fictional timezone called "XYZ" that is 3 hours ahead of MDT.
+This is just a dictionary with a simple "zone" description - like "Mountain" and the ZoneInfo() object.
+`dict["A string descriptor": ZoneInfo("TimeZoneKey")]`

+For example:
-I would add the following entry to `daylight_timezones`:
+I would add Brisbane, Australia to the conversion table.
+I need to add the following entry:
-`"XYZ": timedelta(hours=3),`
+`"Brisbane Australia": ZoneInfo("Australia/Brisbane"),`

-This will pull in the timezone whenever the program displays daylight savings timezones.
+This will pull in the appropriate time for Brisbane when you run the program.

+To obtain more timezones you can add, please run in the python interpreter:
+`import zoneinfo`
+`zoneinfo.available_timezones()`

 ## How to contribute
 This is a very simple program currently.
 Not a lot of thought has been put into it as it was created to simplify things for myself.